AbdulahiMohamud/reading-notes/README.md

 - [x] *Embrace the hardships and take them head on*
 - [x] *Noone is inherently bad at something every new starts off hard or confusing*
-- [x] *Take a step back or sleep on a problem before deeming it an impossible*
+- [x] *Take a step back or sleep on a problem, being tired wont help.*

 [my github link](https://github.com/AbdulahiMohamud)